Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

     • Add Open Sans as the first choice font for font-family-base, with the previous fonts shifted down accordingly
     • Add Raleway as the first choice font for font-family-title, with the previous fonts shifted down accordingly Does not need to pass w3c

+styles/8-style.css - Based on styles/7-style.css:
+    • Targeting root, create the following custom properties:
+        -line-height-small set to 1.2
+        -line-height-base set to 1.5
+        -line-height-big set to 1.8
+    • Set the minimum height of line boxes in the body to line-height-base Does not need to pass w3c